 “Gajju!
 Come and see what I have found!”

-Eight-year-old Gajju dropped the stick he held, making the other boys shout in irritation as their game of gilli danda came to an abrupt halt.
+Eight-year-old Gajju dropped the stick he held, making the other boys shout in irritation as their game of gilli danda, a rowdy game similar to cricket, came to an abrupt halt.
 He rushed off towards the sound of his grandmother’s voice.
 The village was peaceful in the early evening.
 The women were sitting beneath the shady trees, while the men napped inside the houses.
 When the oppressive heat of the desert afternoon faded to a pleasant warmth, they would return to their agricultural land.
 Gajju’s dadima was one of the oldest women in their village.
 It did not take Gajju long to spot her sitting beneath a dhak tree, known as the flame of the forest, holding a bundle in her arms.

 “How slow you have become,” she scolded light-heartedly, but she smiled and shifted her foot to make room for the panting boy.
 “I have a task for you, Gajju.”